tensorpack/tensorpack/.github/ISSUE_TEMPLATE/feature-requests.md

   (See http://tensorpack.readthedocs.io/tutorial/index.html#extend-tensorpack).
   It does not have to be added to Tensorpack unless you have a good reason.

-+ "Could you improve/implement an example/paper ?"
++ "Could you implement a paper / other variants of a paper ?"
   -- The answer is: we have no plans to do so.
-We don't consider feature requests for examples or implement a paper for you, unless it demonstrates some Tensorpack features not yet demonstrated in the existing examples.
+  We don't implement papers or variants of a paper for you, unless it demonstrates some Tensorpack features not yet demonstrated in the existing examples.
   If you don't know how to do something yourself, you may ask a usage question.